seantai/twisted-twister/README.md

 This project was created for the Fall 2023 React Game Jam.

-Jam theme was “Classics with a Twist!” and my mind eventually wandered towards my childhood playing Twister.
+Jam theme was “Classics with a Twist!” and my mind eventually wandered towards an awkward childhood playing Twister.

-todo:
+Made w/ @react-three/fiber, framer-motion, valtio

-- check if sphere colors are accessible across people's visible ranges
+Desktop/Mobile friendly.